London Marathon Medical Advice

 At the finish

-Once you have completed the Virgin Money London Marathon, do not stand about getting cold.
+Once you have completed the challenge, do not stand about getting cold.
 Make sure to keep walking, especially if you feel dizzy, and gradually drink enough fluid to replace lost liquid.
-Get your kit and change into warm, dry clothing.
-Foil blankets are not enough to stop you from becoming cold.
+Change into warm, dry clothing.
 Keep on drinking slowly and have something to eat.
-Some runners feel faint more than half an hour after finishing a race, often because they have taken insufficient fluid and/or not eaten anything.
+Some runners feel faint more than half an hour after finishing a marathon, often because they have taken insufficient fluid and/or not eaten anything.
 Again, do not drink excessively.

 Think before you drink